osrf/collision-benchmark/README.md

 The static tests are therefore suitable for testing collision and contact properties.

+The static tests make use of the **gtest framework** in order to support fully automated testing mode.

 The main method of testing implemented so far is the **"AABB intersection test"** in which two objects axis-aligned bounding boxes are intersected in many possible ways that they can intersect.